 Tip 4: Make learning accessible

-To make learning cultures really stick, you have to remove common barriers.
+To make learning cultures really stick, you have to remove common learning barriers.
 These include:

 - Lack of awareness: Employees don’t know training exists or where to find it.